-Weighted overlay with GeoPlanner leverages a special type of image layer known as a Weighted Overlay Service.
+Weighted overlay with GeoPlanner leverages a special type of image layer known as a weighted overlay service.
 These services are published to ArcGIS Server and added as items on ArcGIS Online.
-There are several Weighted Overlay Services provided by Esri and available publicly in ArcGIS Online.
+There are several weighted overlay services provided by Esri and available publicly in ArcGIS Online.
 These include ecological and physiographic datasets that have global extents.
-Some of these services are maintained and updated by Esri so your analyses always execute against current data.
-The suitability models created by GeoPlanner's weighted overlay widget are hosted ArcGIS Online image service layers.
-These are referred to as Weighted Overlay Model services, or models for short.
+Some of these services are maintained and updated by Esri so your analyses always run using current data.
+The suitability models created by the GeoPlanner weighted overlay widget are hosted ArcGIS Online image service layers.
+These are referred to as weighted overlay model services, or models for short.

 Understanding weighted overlay

 Weighted overlay has three conceptual steps.
 First, each raster layer is assigned a weight, as a percentage, in the analysis.
 This allows you to emphasize the relative importance of each layer in the analysis.
 Second, values in each raster layer are mapped to a common suitability scale.
 This allows you to compare the different types of information in each raster layer.
 Third, all raster layers in the analysis are overlaid.
 Each raster cell’s suitability value is multiplied by its layer weight and totaled with the values of other raster cells it overlays.
 The result is a suitability value that is used for symbology in the output raster layer.

 Currently, Esri curates two publicly available weighted overlay services.
 You can add these services as items to your organization if your organization can access ArcGIS Online and if you have an ArcGIS Online organization.
 The following steps detail how to add weighted overlay services curated by Esri as items to your organization.

 - Sign in to your organization with an account that has privileges to create content.

 - Open the My Content page, click Add Item, and choose From the web.